 3) Software – Require these key features from active file collection software (like SafeCopy 2 or Harvester from Pinpoint Labs):

-- Preserves file timestamps and metadata – Using Windows Explorer to “drag and drop” files does not preserve critical metadata or confirm that the contents were copied exactly.
+- Preserves file timestamps and metadata – Using Windows Explorer to “drag and drop” files do not preserve critical metadata or confirm that the contents were copied exactly.

 - Hash verifies files – Files hashes of the source and destination are verifiable proof of a valid copy.